ParliamoDiPC/ParliamoDiPC/README.md

 🇮🇹 I'm Italian :pizza:

 🖥 I have a mediocre-good knowledge of many languages, the ones I know better are Node.js and Python.
-I am also able to design some pages with HTML, CSS and JS.
+I am also able to design some pages with HTML, CSS and JS, along with PHP.
 I am learning C# and it is a great language.

-✔️ I learned how to use git lets go